 Pride of ownership on this page.
 My first address was R.D.
-1 Box 340...remember when addresses used to have R.D. in them?
+1 Box 340...remember when addresses used to have R.D.
+(Rural Delivery) in them?
 Notice I took pride in my grammar with changing the line to read "my favorite stickers are old cars."
 The next question is probably the giveaway that this book was meant for a girl, but I wasn't afraid to answer it..."Gizmo" from the Gremlins movie was rather pretty until you fed him after midnight.

 It's amusing to me that Laurel and Hardy are in this book.
 Obviously way before my time, but one of my favorite movies to watch on Thanksgiving (thanks to WPIX in New York) was Laurel & Hardy's version of March of the Wooden Soldiers.
 Could be why I chose to add them to my collection.
 Snoopy makes an appearance as Joe Cool "hanging around the dorm."
 Funny, I don't see any textbooks!
 Gumby and Pokey also here, which I do remember watching occasionally on television.
-Also, the aforementioned favorite Q*Bert and another favorite game Donkey Kong with Marion apparently not afraid to kick a little ape behind.
+Also, the aforementioned favorite Q*Bert and another favorite Donkey Kong with Marion apparently not afraid to kick some ape behind.